-We construct the autoencoder to operate on mel spectrograms, using the speaker id as the condition.
+We construct the autoencoder to operate on Mel spectrograms using the speaker id as the condition.
 The AE architecture was based on Jasper~\citep{li2019jasper} blocks (specific details can be found in Appendix~\ref{app:tech}).
-The decoder use a learnable lookup table with 64-dimensional embedding for each speaker.
+The decoder uses a learnable lookup table with 64-dimensional embedding for each speaker.
 For the discriminator, we use the same architecture as in~\citep{mor2018universal}.
-We use $\ell_1$ loss for reconstruction, and the discriminator is trained using domain confusion loss~\eqref{eq:dc}.
+We use $\ell_1$ loss for reconstruction, and the discriminator is trained using domain confusion loss.
 Along with the reconstruction loss, in this experiment we also train a real/fake discriminator, applied to the output of the decoder.
 To convert the decoder output to waveform, we use a pre-trained melgan~\cite{kumar2019melgan} vocoder.

 Once the autoencoder is trained, we apply it to convert speech from any speaker to any other speaker.
-Some samples of the converted speech are given at \url{https://ica-audio.github.io/}.
+Some samples of the converted speech are given at \url{https://shaham-lab.github.io/disilv/}.
 To evaluate the similarity of the converted voice and the target voice, we use MCD (Mel Cepstral Distortion) on a subset of the data containing parallel sentences of multiple speakers.
-Specifically, MCD computes the $\ell_1$ difference between dynamically time warped instance of the converted source voice and a parallel instance of the target voice, and is a common evaluation metric in voice cloning research.
-We remark that the parallel data are used only for evaluation and not to train the model.
-We use the script provided at ~\citep{li2020espnet} to compute the MCD and compare our proposed approach to~\cite{ding2019group, polyak2019tts} and references therein, which are all considered to be strong baselines, trained on the VCTK dataset as well.
-The results, shown in Table~\ref{tab:mcd}, demonstrate that our proposed approach outperforms these strong baselines.
+Specifically, MCD computes the $\ell_1$ difference between dynamically time warped instance of the converted source voice and a parallel instance of the target voice, which is a common evaluation metric for voice cloning.
+We remark that the parallel data are used only for evaluation and not for training the model.
+We use the script provided in~\citep{li2020espnet} to compute the MCD and compare our proposed approach to~\cite{ding2019group, polyak2019tts} and references therein, which are all considered to be strong baselines, trained on the VCTK dataset as well.
+The results, shown in Table~\ref{tab:mcd}, demonstrate that our approach outperforms these strong baselines.